xxRockOnxx/obs-fb-live-comments/README.md

 ## Instructions

-- Download the `index.html` file on this repo

 - Go to [Facebook developers page](https://developers.facebook.com/apps/) and create an app.
+Don't worry you don't need to know coding.
+App does not mean android/ios/desktop app in this context.

 - Create a [Test App](https://developers.facebook.com/docs/apps/test-apps/) version of your app.<br/>
  `user_video` permission requires an App Review and to get around it since you're just using it for your personal account and not by the public is to use a Test App.